cosanlab/kernel/docs/faq.md

 There is a field in the nifti header, `toffset`, which indicates the time of the first volume, with the same reference as the events.
 Note that the recording is cropped to 1s before the `start_experiment` trigger and 1s after the `end_experiment` trigger as part of the export.

-- do you have any recommendations for how to deal with the signal inhomogeneities across channels?
-We are finding that the PFC channels have a lot of variance, but not the sensorimotor channels, which probably has to do with the dark hair color of our participant.

-I’m not entirely sure I understand the question, which mentions channels yet is nested under the NIfTI reconstruction heading.

 2) SNIRF file:
 - unlike the reconstruction file, I'm assuming that the start time corresponds to the start of the data recording and that each event time corresponds to the onset of the recording?